19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 		1. Can be thrown as an improvised [Ranged Attack](../../Game%20Procedures/Ranged%20Attack.md).
 	3. AOE: Explodes in the prescribed AOE when the bottle is uncorked / broken.
 		1. Can be thrown as an improvised [Ranged Attack](../../Game%20Procedures/Ranged%20Attack.md).
-	4. You can 'reduce' the potency (AOE can be Touch can be Self), but not the other way.
+	4. You can 'reduce' the potency (AOE can be Target or Self), but not the other way.
-2. When the potion is drunk / opened, the [Spell](../Spells.md) takes effect.
+2. When the potion is used (1 [Action](../../Game%20Procedures/Action.md)), the [Spell](../Spells.md) takes effect.
 	1. You don't make an additional [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll).
 		1. If the [Spell](../Spells.md) text references [The Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll), treat it as the minimum roll required for that spell. *Which is (10 + (2 x [Spell Level](../Spell%20Level.md)))*
 	2. If the spell requires [Concentration](../Concentration.md), the potion does not.
+	3. The spell's duration is the same as it would normally be.
 3. Potions benefit from [Upcast](../Spellcasting.md#Upcast) effects.

 ### Potion FAQs